We agree, energy bills hold a lot of information. We've put together an example to explain all the bits and pieces. View sample bill.

 If you have your bill handy, you can find this on page two of your bill.
 Locate where your electricity or natural gas charges are printed and here it will show the "Electricity Reading Type".
 Still unsure of what you are looking for?
 No problem, check out our Bill Example for further explanation.

-It can sometimes be a classic case of little things adding up to fat savings.
+It can sometimes be a classic case of little things adding up.
 We've put together some Energy Saving Tips to help you keep your energy costs down.

 To help make sense of things, here are some reasons why your bill might be bigger: